 11. Igatpuri, Nashik – Place to enjoy rains at its best

 A popular tourist place in Maharashtra to visit in monsoon, Igatpuri comes alive in the rainy season with plenty of waterfall opening around.
 Bhatsa River Valley and along the same course, Camel Valley are two places that stand out in Igatpuri.
 The spellbinding sight of five waterfalls in the Camel Valley with gushing water cascading one below the other makes it a magnificent spectacle during the month of monsoon.
-Nature’s glorious spectacle await you!
+Nature’s glorious spectacle awaits you!

 Distance & time taken from Mumbai to Igatpuri: 120 km and 2h 10m